cloudbees-days/cloudbees-ci-pipeline-workshop/declarative-basics.md

     }
 ```

-5. Navigate to the **master** branch of your **helloworld-nodejs** job in Blue Ocean on your Team Master and run the job.
-It will result in the job failing with the following error:
+5. Navigate to the **helloworld-nodejs** job in Blue Ocean on your Team Master and the job for the **development** branch should be running or queued to run.
+The job will fail with the following error:

 ```
 Required context class hudson.FilePath is missing